axelarnetwork/axelar-contract-deployments/releases/cosmwasm/Axelar_Amplifier_emergency_response.md

 ---

-## Comments / Open Items

-**General comment**: Each step needs to have its SLA marked; also if some steps are determined can go parallel rather than sequential, it should be labeled.
-✅ **Addressed**: Added SLA and parallelization tables for each playbook.

-**General comment**: Missing escalation path for each action, for example, the decision of pausing ITS should obtain whose approval?
-How about changing flow limit, freeze token…etc., can the decision be made by any engineer holding the Rate Limiter EOA role alone, or must also obtain X's approval?
-✅ **Addressed**: Added Role Reference & Escalation Path section with approval requirements.

-**General comment**: Need to add verification instructions after each action step, for example, after pausing the ITS, how to verify the status has become paused?
-✅ **Addressed**: Added verification commands after each action step.

-**General comment**: Each action A ideally needs a backup action B in case for some reason A cannot be executed successfully.
-For example, if wanting to limit the flow or freeze some token but unsuccessful, then pausing the ITS can be its back up action; and if need to pause the ITS but unsuccessful, then contacting validators to pause the chain is its backup action?
-✅ **Addressed**: Added backup actions for each critical step and a summary table.

-**Need to define a rule of thumb trigger value** - what's the abnormal volume?
-Something like a spike 3x of the average volume of the past 5 hours?
-✅ **Addressed**: Added trigger threshold definition (3x average of past 5 hours).

-**For Axelar Amplifier**: Unlike EVM ITS which moved pause/unpause to operators, most Axelar Amplifier contracts still require governance for critical operations.
-Consider moving emergency operations (freeze/unfreeze, disable/enable) to admin roles for faster response time.
-⚠️ **TODO**: Create PR to enable admin-based rapid response for emergency operations.

 **Open Questions / Action Items**:
 1. ⚠️ **HIGH PRIORITY**: Implement dedicated CLI commands for admin emergency operations in `contract.ts`
    - Current gap: Admin operations (freeze, disable_signing, etc.) cannot use `submit-proposal.js`
    - Need: Add `--admin` flag or separate commands that execute directly with admin EOA
 2. What is the exact threshold for "abnormal volume" per chain/token type?
-3. Should we create a dedicated `emergency.ts` script for rapid response operations?
-4. Should admin keys be stored in HSM/secure enclave for emergency access?
-5. Document the exact admin EOA addresses for each environment in a secure location.